Tadukoo/TadukooBukkitExperiments/README.md

 * Upon joining the player is sent the message "Hello playerName.
 Welcome to worldName.
 It is timeInWorld."
 * You can customize the motd in the config.yml.

-Planned Features
+Planned Features/Updates
 ----------
-There are so many that I'm not going to list them yet since this plugin is in such an early stage.
+There are so many that I'm not going to list them all yet since this plugin is in such an early stage, but below are a few:
+* Alpha 0.1.0.0
+    * Commands are in separate class files.
+* Alpha ?
+    * Commands are configurable in the config.yml or a new commands.yml file.

 Commands
 ----------